This writer is passionate about the issues of animal welfare and animal cruelty, as well as environmental protection in general.

 I have written a fair amount online regarding animal welfare and animal cruelty.
 It has mainly been about dogs in the UK and animal issues in China.
 I know that sadly crimes against animals are far too prevalent in all countries around the world.
-However, I was appalled to see on UK television news bear-baiting in America, of all places.
+However, I was appalled to see a report on UK television news about bear-baiting in the United States, of all places.

 The UK was guilty of bear-baiting, but it was outlawed here in the early 1800s.
 No doubt rogue bear-baiting continued for some time but it would still have vanished ages ago.
 America is a great country, but like everywhere in the world, it has its problems.
 Bear-baiting should not still be one of them.

 The news reports claimed that bear hunters are partially responsible for this "sport" or "training regime".
 This treatment of bears is still legal in the state of South Carolina.
 It appears that bear hunters are using "bear-baying" as they call it to train their dogs to hunt bears.
 The bears have their teeth and claws removed before being chained to the spot.

 Packs of dogs were seen in one video trying to attack the bear's legs so that it stood on its back legs.
 With no fangs, teeth or claws the bear is pretty defenceless.
 It must also be terrified of the dogs.
 Of course, a bear is a powerful creature and it will pack a mean punch.
 As the bear is tethered though its movements are limited.

 The Humane Society of the United States of America has stepped in to fight for the bears.
 As their representative John Goodwin has said:

 "'Bear baiting' events can have up to one hundred dogs attacking a defenseless bear.
 "One pack after another.
 The bear gets no relief, no break to get some water and this goes on to up to four hours."